Oil painting of the word "obsession" on an artist easel.

-Your agency’s obsession is your agency’s differentiation.
+Your agency’s obsession is your agency’s emotional differentiation

-a proven process
+a proven (obsessive) process

 Immersion: